Zaid-khan484/Demo2/README.md

-This is onli demo for creating a repo from the vscode
+This is only demo for creating a repo from the vscode